- Home

 Truth Tables

-A table listing all possible combinations of boolean inputs and their corresponding outputs for a logical expression.
+A table listing every combination of boolean inputs and the resulting output for a logical expression.